WHAT FORMAT WILL BE USED?

 HOW CAN I TRACK MY RESULTS?

 Via this site.
-Go to Membership then Points/Rankings to view the current standings.
+Go to Points/Rankings.

 WHERE CAN I SPEND MY AMATEUR PAYOUT CERTIFICATES?